The Difference between UV-C Light and Far-UVC Light

-UV-C light is best-known for its germicidal properties and has been used for decades to reduce the spread of bacteria and other pathogens.
+UV-C light is recognized for its germicidal properties and has been used for decades to reduce the spread of bacteria and other pathogens.
 The COVID-19 pandemic has drawn the public’s attention to it due to that.
 Therefore, you can find many products online that use this band of ultraviolet light to disinfect surfaces and objects.

 Yet, not all UV-C light is the same.
 So, it can behoove you to know the difference if you are on the lookout for disinfection devices using it.
-By choosing the wrong product, you risk falling victim to false advertising and exposing yourself to germs you may believe you had killed by incorrectly using devices such as cheap UV cleansers.
+By choosing the wrong product, you risk falling victim to false advertising.
+As a result, you may expose yourself to germs you believed you had killed by incorrectly using devices such as cheap UV cleansers.

 Two Different Kinds of UV-C Light

-UV-C light falls into two categories: the conventional UV-C light (also known as germicidal UV) and far-UVC light.
+UV-C light falls into two categories: there’s the conventional one (also known as germicidal UV) and far-UVC light.

 Both of these bands disinfect surfaces and the air.
 However, there’s a difference between them.
-In this article, we’ll explain the differences as well as the pros and cons of each band.
+In this article, we’ll explain what it is as well as the pros and cons of each band.

 What Is UV-C Light?

-In the 1800s, scientists discovered that broad-spectrum UV-C light has the right properties to destroy 99.99% of pathogens such as viruses, fungi, and bacteria by destroying the molecular bonds that hold their DNA and RNA together.
+In the 1800s, scientists discovered that broad-spectrum UV-C light has the right properties to destroy 99.99% of pathogens such as viruses, fungi, and bacteria.
+They destroy the molecular bonds that hold their DNA and RNA together.

-With the right intensity, distance, and duration, UV-C light can eliminate pathogens in a matter of just minutes or even seconds.
+With the right intensity, distance, and duration, this germicidal band can eliminate pathogens in a matter of just minutes or even seconds.

-However, the biggest disadvantage of conventional germicidal UV-C light products is that you can only use them in unoccupied spaces.
-For safety reasons, you should only use them while wearing protective equipment.
-They are extremely dangerous to human health as careless exposure can lead to burns, cataracts, and skin cancer.
+However, the biggest disadvantage of conventional germicidal light products is that you can only use them in unoccupied spaces.
+For safety reasons, you should only use them while wearing protective equipment because they are extremely dangerous to human health.
+Health hazards caused by careless exposure include burns, cataracts, and skin cancer.

 What Is Far-UVC Light?

-Research shows that far-UVC light destroys pathogens as effectively, but without the detrimental effects on human health.
+Research shows that far-UVC light destroys pathogens as effectively, but without the detrimental effects on our health.
 There’s a catch, though.

 Far-UVC light has a limited range and a strong absorbance in biological materials.
-Therefore, it cannot penetrate the outer dead-cell layer of human skin or eyes to cause tissue damage.
+Therefore, it cannot penetrate the outer dead-cell layer of our skin or eyes to cause tissue damage.

 While germicidal UV-C light can disinfect an unoccupied space or an area in seconds or minutes, far-UVC light is less intense.
 As a result, it requires a lot more time to disinfect.

-For instance, a study looked at the effects of far-UVC light of 222nm on human coronaviruses.
-(Not SARS-CoV-2 or COVID-19 specifically, but a range of different human coronaviruses.)
-The study found out that far-UVC light needed approximately to work in an effective way:
+For instance, a study looked at the effects of far-UVC light of 222 nm on human coronaviruses.
+(Not SARS-CoV-2 or COVID-19 specifically, but a range of different ones.)
+The aim was to provide insights on how long far-UVC light needed approximately to work in an effective way:

-- 8 minutes to inactivate about 90% of coronaviruses,
+- 8 minutes to destroy about 90% of coronaviruses,

-- 11 minutes to inactivate about 95% of coronaviruses,
+- 11 minutes to destroy about 95% of coronaviruses,

-- 16 minutes to inactivate about 99% of coronaviruses,
+- 16 minutes to destroy about 99% of coronaviruses,

-Even despite research claiming that far-UVC is safe for humans, some experts in the field still have their doubts.
+Despite research claiming that far-UVC is safe for humans, some experts in the field still have doubts.
 Their biggest concern is that there has been limited testing on the long-term effects on humans, making it inappropriate to be labeled as ‘safe.’

 As a result, there are limited products offering far-UVC technology.
 As scientists continue performing tests and researching safety, we are sure to see more far-UVC products on the market soon.
 In the meantime, UV-C products continue to be a reliable source of disinfection for many industries.